deneb-viz/deneb-viz.github.io/blog/2025-12-24-2025-summary-and-forthcoming.md

 This release is undergoing internal and limited alpha testing by some community members as I write this.
 Results are, so far, good 🤞.
 Anyone else who wants to is, of course, welcome to download the latest alpha build and take things for a spin - we need as much validation as possible!
 If you find anything, please add details (+ reproduction information) to [the issue I'm using to track any remediation](https://github.com/deneb-viz/deneb/issues/566).

 Once we're confident enough (probably early new year), I'll be doing a short beta testing phase, so if other folks are able to help out with that, then this will help a lot in confirming stability before we submit to AppSource for certification.
-Submission will happen as soon as we can after that, but I'm aiming fro the end of January 2026 at this time (pending testing outcomes).
+Submission will happen as soon as we can after that, but I'm aiming for the end of January 2026 at this time (pending testing outcomes).

 ### After That